 During this round you will learn about all five chapters.
-The round is utilized as a way to acquaint the potential new members with the philanthropic activities of each organization recruitment begins to show you a deeper side of the chapter.
+The round is utilized as a way to acquaint the potential new members with the philanthropic activities of each organization.

+The Sisterhood & Values round of recruitment begins to show you a deeper side of the chapter.
 You will visit up to four chapters during this round for forty minutes each.
 Women from each chapter will share with you what it means to be a member of their organization and what they value in their organization and sisterhood.
 This day is a bit dressier; a sundress is appropriate.